framely/community/docs/guide/reuse-component.md

    - **ifOpen** (*Required*): Select **True** if you are open on that day, or **False** if you are closed.
    - **openingTime** (*Required if `ifOpen` is `True`*): The time when you open on that day.
    - **closingTime** (*Required if `ifOpen` is `True`*): The time when you close on that day.
-   - **specialDate**  (*Optional*): If you have special business hours that are different from your main business hours such as holidays, you can add them using this column.
-Leave this field empty for main business hours.
+   - **specialDate**  (*Optional*): If you have special days, such as holidays, on which you do not hold regular hours, you can set them up using this column.

    ::: thumbnail
    ![business hours list](/images/guide/use-service/business-hours-list.png)
    :::